-Pretty Links is a WordPress plugin that cleans up your longer affiliate links so they become shorter, easier to share, and much easier to remember.
+One of the best tools for affiliate marketing, Pretty Links is a WordPress plugin that cleans up your longer affiliate links so they become shorter, easier to share, and much easier to remember.

 This is especially helpful if you’re mentioning affiliate links within podcast episodes or YouTube videos, or even in live situations on stage or while on a broadcast.
 Plus, the plugin keeps track of the number of clicks for each Pretty Link you create.